nelsonalb/World_Population-Project-3/README.md

 The main branch of the GitHub repository contains three HTML files that perform the following functions:

-1. indexMarkers.html accesses the CSS and JavaScript files inside of the staticMarkers folder.
+1. indexK.html accesses the CSS and JavaScript files inside of the staticK folder.
 The logic.js file inside the js folder contains JavaScript code that displays a map containing color-coded pin markers that provide more information upon clicking.

 2. indexBubbles.html accesses the CSS and JavaScript files inside of the staticBubbles folder.
 The bubbles.js file inside of the js folder contains JavaScript code that displays a map containing circle markers whose colors and sizes are based on land area and population data, respectively.

-3. indexPopulation.html accesses the CSS and JavaScript files inside of the static folder.
+3. indexPopulation.html accesses the CSS and JavaScript files inside of the staticPopulation folder.
 The logicPopulation.js file inside of the js folder contains JavaScript code that displays two pie charts illustrating population data based on world regions and subregions.

+4. indexLanguage.html accesses the CSS and JavaScript files inside of the staticLanguage folder.
+The logicLanguage.js file inside of the js folder contains JavaScript code that displays six pie charts illustrating the top 5 languages' data based on world regions.

 ### Code Source/Process Notes